7.1 EHR Support and HIM Administration

 EHR Support as an RHIA Function

 EHR support begins with intake discipline.
-A ticket that says a note is missing, a discharge field is blank, or a report no longer matches expected counts may be a training issue, a build defect, an interface failure, a role-based access problem, or a documentation policy gap.
+A ticket reporting a missing note, a blank discharge field, or a report that no longer matches expected counts could be a training issue, a build defect, an interface failure, a role-based access problem, or a documentation policy gap.
 RHIA judgment is to classify the issue before changing the system.
-A fast change that fixes one department can damage legal health record integrity, quality reporting, or downstream reimbursement.
+A fast fix that satisfies one department can corrupt the legal health record (LHR), distort quality reporting, or break downstream reimbursement.

 A useful support model separates routine user help from governed change.
-Routine support includes password routing, how-to guidance, basic navigation, and known workflow reminders.
-Governed change includes template edits, required field changes, forms build, data dictionary changes, role changes, interface mapping, downtime forms, and report definition updates.
-Those changes need ownership, testing, approval, version control, and communication.
+Routine support includes password routing, how-to guidance, navigation reminders, and known workflow tips; it rarely needs approval.
+Governed change includes template edits, required-field changes, forms build, data dictionary edits, security role changes, interface mapping, downtime form revisions, and report-definition updates.
+Each governed change needs an owner, a test in a non-production environment, formal approval, version control, and end-user communication before go-live.

 EHR support signalRHIA risk questionLikely administrator action

-Coding reports miss encountersIs the extract, status logic, or interface incomplete?Validate source records and query criteria
+Coding reports miss encountersIs the extract, record status logic, or interface incomplete?Validate source records and query criteria first

 Downtime scans are delayedIs the legal health record incomplete?Escalate indexing, reconciliation, and retention controls

 The exam often frames EHR support as competing priorities.
-A physician may want fewer required prompts, quality may need a structured measure element, and revenue cycle may need documentation for reimbursement.
-The RHIA answer usually balances usability with data integrity.
-It does not accept every request, and it does not freeze the system.
-It uses evidence: error rates, turnaround time, audit findings, denied claims, incomplete record trends, and user feedback.
+A physician may want fewer required prompts, quality may need a structured measure element, and revenue cycle may need documentation to support a charge.
+The RHIA answer usually balances usability against data integrity.
+It neither approves every request nor freezes the system; it uses evidence: error rates, turnaround time, audit findings, denied claims, incomplete-record trends, and user feedback.

-HIM leaders also support EHR stability by keeping a clear relationship between policy and build.
-For example, if a record amendment policy requires a defined review path, the EHR workflow should route requests, preserve the original entry, document the decision, and support retrieval.
-If patient portal release rules change, the EHR configuration should be reviewed with compliance, operations, and information technology before production release.
+HIM leaders sustain EHR stability by keeping a clear link between policy and configuration.
+If a record-amendment policy (consistent with the HIPAA right-to-amend provision) requires a defined review path, the EHR workflow must route the request, preserve the original entry, document the decision, and support retrieval.
+If patient-portal release rules change, the configuration should be reviewed with compliance, operations, and information technology (IT) before production release.

-For RHIA scenarios, ask three questions.
-First, what official record, data element, or workflow is affected?
-Second, who owns the policy, configuration, and operational outcome?
+For any RHIA scenario, ask three questions.
+First, which official record, data element, or workflow is affected?
+Second, who owns the policy, the configuration, and the operational outcome?
 Third, what validation proves the fix worked without creating a new problem?
-That administrator viewpoint turns EHR support from help desk activity into information governance in practice.
+That administrator viewpoint turns EHR support from help-desk activity into information governance in practice.
+A common distractor presents the technically fastest action; the credited answer almost always favors classify-test-approve-communicate over an immediate production change.

 Test Your Knowledge